-Alternatively, if Contractor is not yet NCQA accredited or is unable to provide components of its NCQA Network Management reports, Contractor must submit a separate report once every three years for its Covered California population that addresses each of the NCQA Network Management standards for behavioral health listed above.
-These reports can be from Contractor's accrediting body, either URAC or the Accreditation Association for Ambulatory Health Care (AAAHC), or supplemental reports that include a description of Contractor's behavioral health provider network, how cultural, ethnic, racial and linguistic needs of Enrollees are met, access standards, the methodology for monitoring access to behavioral health appointments, and at least one intervention to improve access to behavioral health services and the effectiveness of this intervention.
+2) If Contractor is not yet NCQA accredited or is unable to provide components of its NCQA Network Management reports, Contractor must submit a separate report once every three years for its Covered California population that addresses each of the NCQA Network Management standards for behavioral health listed in 1) above.
+These reports can be from Contractor's accrediting body, either Utilization Review Accreditation (URAC-or-), the Accreditation Association for Ambulatory Health Care (AAAHC), or supplemental reports that include a description of (1) Contractor's behavioral health provider network, (2) how cultural, ethnic, racial and linguistic needs of Enrollees are met, (3) access standards, (4) the methodology for monitoring access to behavioral health appointments, and (5) at least one intervention to improve access to behavioral health services and the effectiveness of this intervention.

-2.01.2 Offering Telehealth for Behavioral Health
+2.01.2 Offering Telehealth Virtual Care for Behavioral Health

-Telehealth has the potential to address some of the access barriers to behavioral health services such as cost, transportation, and the shortage of providers, particularly for linguistically and culturally diverse Enrollees and for rural areas.
+Telehealth Virtual care, including telehealth, has the potential to address some of the access barriers to behavioral health services such as cost, transportation, and the shortage of providers, particularly for linguistically and culturally diverse Enrollees and for rural areas.
+As used in this Section, "virtual care" refers to all means to digitally interact with patients, including interactions conducted via telehealth and digital technologies such as remote patient monitoring or application-based interventions.
+Virtual care includes synchronous and asynchronous patient-provider communication, remote patient monitoring, e-consults, hospital at home, and other virtual care services.

-Telehealth is not a replacement for Contractor developing a network of inperson behavioral health providers.
-However, given persistent and extensive workforce challenges, to strengthen access to behavioral health services, Contractor must offer telehealth for behavioral health services when clinically appropriate based on a Covered California Enrollee's needs and at a cost share equal to or less than the cost share for in-person behavioral health services.
-Covered California encourages Contractor to use network providers to provide telehealth for behavioral health services whenever possible.
+Telehealth Virtual care is not a replacement for Contractor developing a network of in-person behavioral health providers.
+However, given persistent and extensive workforce challenges, to strengthen access to behavioral health services, Contractor must offer telehealth virtual care for behavioral health services when clinically appropriate based on a Covered California Enrollee's needs and at a cost share equal to or less than the cost share for in-person behavioral health services.
+Covered California encourages Contractor to use network providers to provide telehealth virtual care for behavioral health services whenever possible.
 Contractor must continue to comply with applicable network adequacy standards for in-person services for behavioral health.